 A total of four (4) reading quizzes (RQ) will be administered as indicated in the schedule below.
-Each RQ will have either five or ten items of multiple choice, fill in the blanks, matching item or True/False types.
+Each RQ will have either five or ten items of such types as multiple choices, fill in the blanks, matching items or True/False, etc, etc.